learnscalability/learnscalability.com/content/post/motivation.md

 While open source communities are excellent at exploring the solution space of a given problem, at producing battle-tested implementations and beautiful documentation, they tend to rush through the theoretical foundations behind the design decisions in their projects.

-This project hopes to convince communities of the value of spending effort to cover the core ideas in an accessible way.
+This project hopes to convince communities of the value of spending the extra effort to cover the core ideas in an accessible way.